chubbymaggie/fossa-docs/src/md/integrating-code/ruby.md

 ## Rubygems

+FOSSA support for Rubygems is in **Beta**.

 FOSSA supports projects that use Rubygems and Bundler.
-We use `Ruby version 2.3.3`
+We are currently on `Ruby v2.3.3`

 We look for and analyze the following files for license and dependency information
  - `.gemspec`